 You may also enjoy these Children’s Books About Sex and Puberty!

 As hard as it can be to have these conversations with our kids, research shows that having them early and regularly are one of the best defenses we have against our children becoming victims.
 It is never the fault of a child when abuse occurs, but children who understand body boundaries are more equipped to speak up with something is wrong.

 Our children’s bodies are their own, and they get to decide who they share physical affection with and when.
-These books can help make the tough conversations easier, and explain body boundaries to kids in a way that is helpful without being scary.
+These books about body boundaries can help make the tough conversations easier, and explain body boundaries to kids in a way that is helpful without being scary.

 8 Children’s Books About Body Boundaries